lacework/terraform-gcp-config/examples/organization-level-config-exclude-folders/README.md

-# Integrate a Google Cloud Organization with Lacework for Configuration Assessment
+# Integrate a Google Cloud Organization with Lacework for Configuration Assessment (Folder Exclusion)
-The following provides an example of integrating an entire Google Cloud Organization with Lacework for Cloud Resource configuration assessment.
+The following provides an example of integrating a Google Cloud Organization with Lacework for Cloud Resource configuration assessment, excluding specific folders.

 The fields required for this example are: